jasononeil/mdown/README.md

 If you don't know what haxe is, and you're a programmer, then you should.
 It's a language that can target JS, PHP, CPP (and mobile!), C#, Java and Neko all from the same codebase.
 This library is designed to work exactly the same no matter which platform you are targetting.
 That is the genious of haxe.
 See http://haxe.org/

+Currently this library has been tested and works on Neko, Flash9+, JS and CPP.

 Installation
 ------------